-MIDDLE ISLAND PROPERTY OWNERS ASSOCIATION ROAD CUT APPLICATION
+MIDDLE ISLAND PROPERTY OWNERS ASSOCIATION ROAD CUT APPLICATION ARCHITECTURAL REVIEW APPLICATION

 Lot # MI House # MI Street Name

-Date:
+Date: -

-Property O wner
+Property ( Owner

+Mailing Ad ddress

 Telephone Email

-Contact Pers son: Telephone
+Contact Pe erson: Telephone

+Date site v work begins

-Road Location
+Roa ad Location

+Cut t dimensions

+Pur rpose of Cut

-Will road be impassable?
+Wi ll road be impassable?
 Y YES.
 NO. If so, for how long?

+1. If the disturbance or roadway, I have atta f the road surface is other than a perpendicul ached a sketch lar cut across the

-Construction roadway, I have atta If the road is tempo that the road is not it I agree to fill and re days of the date wor ABC at the top of th not be mixed with s surfaced with 1 1⁄2" at the same level as I will notify the con road cut so that the Committee wish to rarily impassable, I agree to make impassable for longer than the time pair the road to its original conditions the edge.
-The road will be repaired the cut.
-The ABC will be compacted and from the cut.
-If the road is a proof compacted I-2 asphalt.
-The finate the existing surface.
-It act person for the Association 24 road repair process can be observed to so.
-4 is not given, the Association materials and given the A temporary repairs to assure e stated in the application. ion within ten (10) working ed with at least 6 inches of ed in at least 2 lifts and will be all surface of the road will be hours before repairing the ed, should the Infrastructure by hold the Owner
+2. If the road is tempo prarily impassable, I agree to make temporary

+3. I agree to fill and re days of the date wo ABC at the top of the not be mixed with s surfaced with 1 /2" impassable for longer than the time stated in epair the road to its original condition within ork begins.
+The road will be repaired with at 1 he cut.
+The ABC will be compacted in at lea sand from the cut.
+If the road is a paved road of compacted I-2 asphalt.
+The final surface of the existing surface. ten (10) working least 6 inches of st 2 lifts and will , the ABC will be
-Own er's signature:

-Own er's signature:

-The Road Cu ut application must acc company the final review applicati on.
+4. I will notify the con ntact person for the Association 24 hours bef road repair process can be observed, should 1 0

+1 1 0 1 4 is not given, the Association may hold the months to determine the adequacy of the rep